Week 6 Newsletter

 Map of Meeting Point: Netball Courts

 Meeting Point: Outside Zeroes Cafe, 81 Cashmere Road

 10km Race.
 This is a 3 lap course.
 Each lap is 3.33km.

 Start at McMillan Reserve and run up the pathway to Dyers Pass Road.
 Turn right.
-Follow Dyers Pass Road up to The Cup Cafe (avoid the temptation to stop for coffee..).
+Follow Dyers Pass Road up to Dusk Cafe (formally The Cup - avoid the temptation to stop for coffee..).

-At The Cup Cafe, turn right down Hackthorne Road.
+At Dusk Cafe, turn right down Hackthorne Road.
 At the bottom of the hill turn right.